po1ar/Clip/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Ever wanted to quickly access all of the stuff you've copied?
-Now you can with Clip - An Electron Based Clipboard Manager.
+Now you can with Clip.
 Simply put, you can access up to 100 different things you've copied, in just two clicks.

 ![clipinaction](clipinaction.gif)